Conservation

 Our protected land stretches across Tennessee, Alabama and Georgia, with 119 acres freely offered as public-use.

-Located at the Southern terminus of the Cumberland Plateau, Lookout Mountain is a critically imperiled region representing both the world’s most biologically diverse freshwater ecosystem and one of the world’s most biologically diverse temperate forests.
+Located at the southern terminus of the Cumberland Plateau, Lookout Mountain is a critically imperiled region home to freshwater ecosystems and temperate forests that are among the most biologically diverse in the world.

 Boulder fields at Wauhatchie

-In 1991, the late Elizabeth Davenport was concerned about encroaching development near Cumnings Highway.
-The Lookout Mountain community leader purchased a shuttered used car parts lot, then banded together with other citizens to form :
+In 1991, the late Elizabeth Davenport was concerned about encroaching development near Cummings Highway.
+The Lookout Mountain community leader purchased a shuttered used car parts lot, then banded together with other neighbors in civic action.
+They formed a new land trust.

-John Wilson took the lead of the Lookout Mountain Conservancy - originally called the Lookout Mountain Protection Association - began restoring the gateway property to Lookout Mountain.
-This led to the creation of the four-acre John C. Wilson Park on Cummings Highway.
+John Wilson took the lead of the Lookout Mountain Conservancy — originally called the Lookout Mountain Protection Association — and began restoring the gateway property to Lookout Mountain.
+This lead to the creation of the 4-acre John C. Wilson Park on Cummings Highway.

-Those 3.5 acres became 50, as LMC purchased multiple parcels on Old Wauhatchie Pike.
-The city’s oldest neighborhood had fallen into disrepair; over time, LMC and the Howard Leadership Program interns transformed the property into an abundance of beauty and access: pollinator gardens, hiking trails and the Southeast’s first natural urban Bouldering park.
+Those initial acres became 50, as LMC purchased multiple parcels on Old Wauhatchie Pike, where the city’s oldest neighborhood had fallen into disrepair.
+Over time, LMC and interns from The Howard School transformed the property into an abundance of beauty and access: pollinator gardens, hiking trails and the South’s first natural urban bouldering park.

 Over the past 34 years, Lookout Mountain Conservancy has protected and preserved 1500 acres of land in some of the most ecologically rich and vulnerable places in the northern hemisphere.
 The Lookout Mountain landscape is rare, stunningly gorgeous and endangered.